evennia/evennia/evennia/contrib/base_systems/ingame_python/README.md

 # Evennia in-game Python system

-Vincent Le Goff 2017
+Contrib by Vincent Le Goff 2017

-This contrib adds the system of in-game Python in Evennia, allowing immortals (or other trusted builders) to dynamically add features to individual objects.
+This contrib adds the ability to script with Python in-game.
+It allows trusted staff/builders to dynamically add features and triggers to individual objects without needing to do it in external Python modules.
+Using custom Python in-game, specific rooms, exits, characters, objects etc can be made to behave differently from its "cousins".
+This is similar to how softcode works for MU or MudProgs for DIKU.
-Using custom Python set in-game, every immortal or privileged users could have a specific room, exit, character, object or something else behave differently from its "cousins".
-For these familiar with the use of softcode in MU`*`, like SMAUG MudProgs, the ability to add arbitrary behavior to individual objects is a step toward freedom.
-Keep in mind, however, the warning below, and read it carefully before the rest of the documentation.
+Keep in mind, however, that allowing Python in-game comes with _severe_ security concerns (you must trust your builders deeply), so read the warnings in this module carefully before continuing.

 ## A WARNING REGARDING SECURITY